emqx/eip/active/0019-plugins.md

 ### Plugin types

-There are two different kinds of plugsins, 'prebuilt' and 'externa'.
+There are two different kinds of plugsins, 'prebuilt' and 'external'.
 Pre-built plugins are released as a part of the EMQ X (CE or EE) official release package.
 External plugins are developed and release independently.